-Operation Deviations from Evaluation item Yes No Abstract the Governance Practice Principles for TWSE/TPEx Listed Companies and the reasons thereof I. Does the Company formulate and disclose the Code for Governance Practice in accordance with the "Governance Practice Principles for TWSE/TPEx Listed Companies"? ٧ The Company has developed a Code of Corporate Governance Practices, and the updates have been posted in the Market Observation Post System(MOPS) and the Corporate Governance section of the website.
-No deviation II.
+Evaluation item Yes No Abstract Practice for TW Listed C and the the the Company formulate and disclose the Code for Governance Practice in accordance with the "Governance Practice Principles for TWSE/TPEx Listed Companies"?
+II.
 Equity structure and shareholders' equity (I) Does the Company formulate the internal procedures to deal with the shareholders' suggestions, doubts, disputes and litigation, and implement according to the procedures?
+(II) Does the Company and the ultimate controller of the major shareholders actually controlling the Company and the ultimate controller of the major shareholders?
+(III) Does the Company establish and execute the risk control and firewall mechanism with ons from disclose the Code for Governance Practice in accordance with the "Governance Practice Principles for TWSE/TPEx Listed Companies"?
+II.
+Equity structure and shareholders' equity (I) Does the Company formulate the internal procedures to deal with the shareholders' suggestions, doubts, disputes and litigation, and implement according to the procedures?
 (II) Does the Company actually hold the list of the major shareholders actually controlling the Company and the ultimate controller of the major shareholders?
-(III) Does the Company establish and execute the risk control and firewall mechanism with the affiliated enterprises?
+(III) Does the Company establish and execute the risk control and firewall mechanism with Governance Practices, and the updates have been posted in the Market Observation Post System(MOPS) and the Corporate Governance section of the website.
+No de System(MOPS) and the Corporate Governance section of the website.
+No de System(MOPS) and the Corporate Governance section of the website.
+No de System(MOPS) and the Corporate Governance section of the website.
+No de System(MOPS) and the Corporate Governance section of the website.
+No de System(MOPS) and the Corporate Governance section of the website.
+No de System(MOPS) and the Corporate Governance section of the website.
+No de System(MOPS) and the Corporate Governance section of the website. vernance Principles SE/TPEx ompanies e reasons ereof shareholders' equity (I) Does the Company formulate the internal procedures to deal with the shareholders' suggestions, doubts, disputes and litigation, and implement according to the procedures?
+(II) Does the Company actually hold the list of the major shareholders actually controlling the Company and the ultimate controller of the major shareholders?
+(III) Does the Company establish and execute the risk control and firewall mechanism with eviation the affiliated enterprises?
 (IV) Does the Company formulate the internal codes to prohibit insider trade of the securities by making use of the non-public information?
-I.The Company has a spokesperson and a proxy spokesperson, and has set up an investor section on its website to provide relevant contact information and deal with shareholders' suggestions or disputes.
-2.The Company reports changes in the shareholdings of its directors, managers and major shareholders holding 10% or more of its shares on a regular monthly basis in the MOPS and discloses the top 10 shareholders in the annual report of the shareholders' meeting.
-3.The Company has established a "Code of Conduct for Related Party Financial Operations", which includes procedures for transactions such as purchase and sales and the acquisition or disposal of assets, and establishing related controls.
-4.The Company has established the "Procedures for Handling Material Information and Prevention of Insider Trading" to prevent insider trading and other related matters.
+The Company has established the "Procedures for Handling Material Information and Prevention of Insider Trading" to prevent insider trading and other related matters.
 On May 3, 2022, the Board of Directors added a new regulation to prohibit insiders from trading stocks during the closed period of 30 days prior to annual financial report and 15 days prior to quarterly financial report.
-At least once a year, the Company will provide training to current directors, managers and employees to achieve 134 visits and 67 person-hours in 2022 to implement the insider
+At least once a year, the Company will provide eviation